Hoogkamer/vue-org-chart/README.md

 ```

-The config file is in /config.js or if you want to build yourself in /static/config.js
+The config file is in /config.js

 - You can set the header color and title, and the colors of each level in the orgchart
 - The position where to get the photo's
 For these locations it is fetched from "prefix" + photo + "suffix".
 So if you have photo P0001, it will be fetched from "photos/P0001.png".
 If you have an api or other locations which delivers photo's based on the photo field you can change that here.

 - The linkUrl